Innovation Act for Industry-Academia Collaboration and Talent Cultivation in National Key Fields

 The management committee has the following responsibilities:

-Copies of the regulations referred to in Subparagraph 3 of the preceding paragraph shall be submitted to the supervisory committee for future reference.
+The regulations referred to in Subparagraph 3 of the preceding paragraph shall be submitted to the supervisory committee for reference.

 Article 20